 SLF Canada's reported net income was \$172 million in the fourth quarter of 2017, compared to \$398 million in the fourth quarter of 2016.
-Underlying net income in the fourth quarter of 2017 was \$232 million, compared to \$243 million in the fourth quarter of 2016.
-Reported net income in the fourth quarter of 2017 compared to the fourth quarter of 2016 reflected unfavourable market related impacts primarily driven by interest rates and lower equity market gains partially offset by real estate appreciation, and the unfavourable impact of ACMA in the fourth quarter of 2017 within Individual Insurance & Wealth.
-Underlying net income in the fourth quarter of 2016 due to the release of a litigation provision which increased 2016 underlying net income.
+Underlying net income in the fourth guarter of 2017 was \$232 million, compared to \$243 million in the fourth guarter of 2016.
+Reported net income in the fourth guarter of 2017 compared to the fourth quarter of 2016 reflected unfavourable market related impacts primarily driven by interest rates and lower equity market gains partially offset by real estate appreciation, and the unfavourable impact of ACMA in the fourth quarter of 2017 within Individual Insurance & Wealth.
+Underlying net income in the fourth quarter of 2017 decreased compared to the fourth quarter of 2016 due to the release of a litigation provision which increased 2016 underlying net income.